Digging out some bucket list items and deciding, "Where to next?".

 Be very careful.

-Being at the airport and finding out you have a problem is very stressful and can be very expensive!
+Being at the airport and finding out you have a problem is seriously stressful and can be awfully expensive!
 Even more so if you could have avoided it.

 - After getting confirmation - read it carefully.
 Read and understand the ticket conditions.
 What are you covered for and what not?